huuff/blog/cap-criticism.md

 The take-away is that real-world systems are neither CAP-consistent nor CAP-available, and thus, neither CP or AP.

 ### Proposed solutions
 CAP was originally stated along with the *Harvest and Yield*[^1] model.
-In this model, instead of such precise, stringent requirements, more relaxed and realistic probability-based definitions are used. ==TODO: complete this==
+In this model, instead of such precise, stringent requirements, more relaxed and realistic probability-based definitions are used:

+* *Yield* is the probability of completing a request.
+* *Harvest* is the fraction of data reflected in the response, i.e. the completeness of the answer to the query.

+As exemplified in the paper, this removes the strict choice between consistency and availability: some systems might decrease *harvest* to keep a high *yield* during a fault, and viceversa.
+This is for example seen in partitioned (i.e. sharded) systems, where the failure of a shard does not prevent a request for completing, instead, the response just lacks the data in that shard (trading *harvest* for *yield*)

 ## Tradeoff confusion
 CAP seems to make people think that choosing between consistency and availability is a binary choice, and that increasing one inherently decreases the other.
 As we saw in the previous point, the CAP theorem's proof concerns itself with a very specific situation, and almost all others fall out of its domain, so the tradeoff in real-world systems is not so black and white.
 But also, there are some subtler points: